eesuhn/eth-dapp-starter/README.md

 ### Deployment 🌐

-1. Rename `.env.example` to `.env`, and update the environment variables.
+1. Copy `.env.example` to `.env`, and set the environment variables.
+    > For local deployment, not all fields are required.

-2. Include the list of contracts to deploy in `scripts/contracts.ts`.
+2. Specify the contracts to deploy in `scripts/contracts.ts`.

-3. `bun run deploy` to deploy on testnet.

 > [!WARNING]
-> Ensure your `.env` file is configured correctly, do not commit sensitive information.
+> Ensure your `.env` file is configured correctly.
+Do not commit sensitive information.

+#### Deploying to Testnet

+1. `bun run deploy` to deploy on testnet.

 #### Deploying Locally

-1. `bun run local` to start a local node.
+1. Start a local node with `bun run local`.

 2. `bun run deploy:local` to deploy locally.